Nokia-Bell-Labs/zkstream/README.md

 You can replace `q4` with any of the queries: `q1`, `q4`, `q5`, `q6`, `q7`.

 `cargo run -- --help` will again show the available options.
+The option `-p` allows you to choose which query to run; `-v` which variant (same as above).

 ## License